dubo-dubon-duponey/docker-airplay/README.md

 ### Custom configuration file

-For more advanced control over `shairport-sync` configuration, mount `/config/shairport-sync/main.conf`.
+For more advanced control over `shairport-sync` configuration, mount `/magnetar/user/config/shairport-sync/main.conf` and just add whichever configuration you want aggregated to the default one.

 ### About soxr